2015 Ohio State Buckeyes football team

 The 2015 Ohio State Buckeyes football team represented Ohio State University in the 2015 NCAA Division I FBS football season.
 It was the Buckeyes' 126th season overall, the 103rd as a member of the Big Ten Conference, and second as a member of the Eastern Division.
 The team was led by Urban Meyer, in his fourth year as head coach, and played its home games at Ohio Stadium in Columbus, Ohio.
 They finished the season 12–1, 7–1 in Big Ten play, to finish in a tie for the East Division championship with Michigan State.
 Due to their head-to-head loss to Michigan State, they did not represent the East Division in the Big Ten Championship Game.
 They were invited to the Fiesta Bowl where they defeated Notre Dame.

 Schedule

 The Big Ten Conference released the schedule for the 2015 season on June 3, 2013.
-Ohio State will face all six Eastern Division opponents Indiana, Maryland, Michigan, Michigan State, Penn State and Rutgers.
-Ohio State will also face two Western Division opponents: rival Illinois and Minnesota.
-Ohio State will play four non-conference games: Virginia Tech of the Atlantic Coast Conference, Hawaii of the Mountain West Conference, and Northern Illinois and Western Michigan of the Mid-American Conference.
-Ohio State has one bye week during the season between their games against Rutgers and Minnesota.
+Ohio State would face all six Eastern Division opponents Indiana, Maryland, Michigan, Michigan State, Penn State and Rutgers.
+Ohio State would also face two Western Division opponents: rival Illinois and Minnesota.
+Ohio State played four non-conference games: Virginia Tech of the Atlantic Coast Conference, Hawaii of the Mountain West Conference, and Northern Illinois and Western Michigan of the Mid-American Conference.
+Ohio State had one bye week during the season between their games against Rutgers and Minnesota.